How Smart Home Technology Creates a Competitive Advantage for Rental Property Landlords

 Security System Requirements for Premium Reductions

 Insurance carriers require specific security system features to qualify for maximum discounts.
 Systems must include door and window sensors on all entry points, motion detectors in common areas, and security cameras with cloud storage capability.
 UL-certified systems with 24/7 professional monitoring qualify for 10-15% discounts, while self-monitored systems typically receive 2-5% reductions.
 Interconnected smoke detectors that trigger all alarms simultaneously when one detects smoke meet higher-tier requirements for fire protection discounts.
-Landlords should request device-specific discount quotes from their current carriers before purchasing equipment, as qualification standards and discount amounts vary considerably between insurance providers and state regulations.
+Landlords should request device-specific discount quotes from their current carriers before purchasing equipment.
+Qualification standards and discount amounts vary considerably between insurance providers and state regulations.

 Remote Access Eliminates Maintenance Truck Rolls